libuv/libuv/docs/src/process.rst

     setgid specified, or not having enough memory to allocate for the new process.

-    Whether the call succeeds of fails, you must call :c:func:`uv_close` before freeing the memory of handle (unlike other init function in libuv).
+    Whether the call succeeds or fails, you must call :c:func:`uv_close` before freeing the memory of handle (unlike other init function in libuv).

     .. warning::
-        On unix, if `handle->pid != 0` when you call `uv_close`, you will create a zombie that libuv cannot reap.
+        On unix, if the process has not yet exited when you call `uv_close`, you will create a zombie that libuv cannot reap.
 You are responsible for calling `waitpid` later.
 This is not relevant on Windows.

     .. versionchanged:: 1.24.0 Added `UV_PROCESS_WINDOWS_HIDE_CONSOLE` and
                         `UV_PROCESS_WINDOWS_HIDE_GUI` flags.